txtatech/codefilm-unpacked-html/README.md

 # codefilm-unpacked-html
-A standalone html fork of the codefilm-unpacked browser extension for creating a re-sizable overlay to show the current clipboard contents.
+A standalone html fork of the codefilm-unpacked browser extension for creating re-sizable and pinnable overlays that contain clipboard contents.

 Browser extension version: